jerturowetz/notes/work/cult-example-sites.md

 # Cult Mtl :: Examples & reference

-I’m thinking BKDSNs top priority for the CULT Mtl redesign are articles.
-By articles I mean any single consumable items; such as individual posts, galleries or single event listings.

-I'm thinking what we need to pay attention to are:

-- Hero images & title handling
-- Related stories modules
-- Ad handling
-- Sidebar design
-- Metadata (author, tags, cats, breadcrumbs)

 Below you'll find an updated version of a list I originally shared with Lorraine & Tim at our first meeting.
 Although I've included links for future sections like categories and galleries, those will likely change as we progress.

 ## Current Website for reference